aarleed/aarleed.github.io/aaron/src/content/work/PokeGAN.md

 ---

 ## Motivation
 I like Pokemon and I like AI... can I try to create Pokemon using AI?
+Let's use GANs (2020 before diffusion models popularity)

 ## Implementation
 Data Augmentation is first needed due to limitations in the dataset (few images): this involved re-coloring images. ie. making Pikachu be blue, red in addition to its colors.